 The Department of Human Development and Family Studies offers several internships that allow students to apply knowledge from their academic studies in a supervised environment, while gaining experience that is directly relevant to their career goals.
 Some specializations require an internship, while others offer an optional internship experience.

-- Students in the Child Development concentration may apply for the department’s Pre-Kindergarten to 3rd Grade Early Childhood Education Teaching Certification Program, a highly-structured program with limited enrollment.
+- Students in the Child Development concentration may apply for the department’s Early Childhood Education Teaching Preparation Program, a highly-structured program with limited enrollment.

 - Students in the Family Support or Lifespan Development concentrations may choose to complete the department’s Family Internship, which is a full-academic-year experience.